CYX22222003/AOC2025/README.md

 ## Day 8

 Use Priority Queue to find the top K smallest distance between junctions.Then apply the Kruskal algorithm using Union Find Disjoint Set.

+## Day 9

+Solved using ray-casting algorithms: https://rosettacode.org/wiki/Ray-casting_algorithm.
+Brute force to check all the rectangles and use multithreading to improve efficiency.

+Elapsed (wall clock) time (h:mm:ss or m:ss): 5:29.58
+Maximum resident set size (kbytes): 259644